Merkel to Visit Euroskeptic Poland in Struggle to Save EU

 EU membership remains hugely popular in Poland, whose citizens have benefited enormously from development funds and the freedom to work elsewhere in the bloc.

-However, Law and Justice fears that Poland's national identity has been eroded by liberal Western values and it also preserve as much power for Europe's national parliaments as possible.
+However, Law and Justice fears that Poland's national identity has been eroded by liberal Western values and it also has made it a mission to preserve as much power for Europe's national parliaments as possible.
 Many criticize what they see as the EU's distant and inefficient bureaucracy.
 Poland is also not eager to join the 19-nation eurozone anytime soon.

+Law and Justice chairman Jaroslaw Kaczynski also maintains that the EU has become a vehicle for Germany to dominate smaller states.

+"I am not saying that we have no advantages," he said in an interview with the German daily Frankfurter Allgemeine Zeitung published on the eve of the visit.
+"But Germany has more.
+Ms. Merkel is absolutely the No. 1 in the EU, and that is not a healthy situation."

 Those fears of becoming marginalized have flared as Merkel speaks of a "multi-speed" Europe.